telemaxx/mapsforgesrv/README.md

+# mapsforgesrv
-when an old java 8 is installed, this branch is to be used for the development# mapsforgesrv
+when an old java 8 is installed, this branch is to be used for the development

 ### mapsforgesrv cloned from the MOBAC project:
 http://mobac.sourceforge.net/